hellovelop/limelink-aos-sdk/README.md

 By adhering to the above guidelines, Android developers should face minimal issues when integrating and using an SDK for calling external APIs.

-# Getting Started

-This section guides you on how to set up and run this project locally.

 ### Step 1: Add the JitPack repository to your build file
 Add it in your root ***build.gradle*** at the end of repositories: